European Stocks, Euro Stumble On EU Vote Turmoil - UrduPoint

 With the Fed meeting this week, investors are keenly awaiting its updated "dot plot" outlook for borrowing costs, with commentators split on when the first rate cut may be coming.

-Wall Street stocks got off to a lacklustre start as trading got underway Monday, with the Dow flat and the S&P 500 and Nasdaq dipping ahead of Tuesday and Wednesday's meeting of the central bank's Federal Open Market Committee.
+Wall Street stocks got off to a lacklustre start on Monday, trading mixed ahead of Tuesday and Wednesday's meeting of the central bank's Federal Open Market Committee.

 "While there's no likelihood that there will be any change to rates, the FOMC's quarterly Summary of Economic Projections will be watched closely for insight into the Fed's thinking on future moves" in the rate, said David Morrison, senior market analyst at Trade Nation.